ginanasseri/ShireShell/README.md

+# Vagrant Shire Shell
-# CSC 360, Summer 2021
+## CSC 360, Summer 2021
-## Assignment #1 README NOTE: NOT RELATED TO CSH

-* Name: `Nasseri, Gina`
+* Author: `Nasseri, Gina`
-* VNum: `V00799673`
-* Netlink: `gnasseri`

 ---

+A command-line shell that executes Unix commands.

+How to use: `gcc vsh.c -o vsh` then `./vsh`

+See `howto.txt` for redirecting input/output syntax.

+Note: Vagrant Shire was the name of the virtual environment we were using due to Covid.

-This README file describes the methods used to implement each feature in assignment 1.
+The remainder of this README file describes the methods used to implement each feature.

 ---
 ### Preliminaries